whatsupmailbox/whatsupmailbox.github.io/_posts/2015-12-19-Mission-Cute-Cyber-Monday-2015-Box-Review.md

 <img src="/images/MissionCuteCyberMonday2015PictureFrame2.jpg" border="0" style="border:none;max-width:100%;" alt="MissionCute Picture Frame" />
 </a></center>

 <p>I tried to open the stand in the back of this frame to its fullest position, but this is the most I got which is not that much.
 It was easily toppled down.
-I'm hoping I can stretch the stand more so that it can make it more stable.
+I'm hoping I can stretch the stand more so that I can make it more stable.
 I'm sure I can since it's made of paper.</p>

 <br>